 You owe your job candidates professionally communicated rejections at each step of the hiring process.
 Don't allow them to feel that their efforts have disappeared down a dark hole when they hear nothing from you for weeks.
 There is nothing more unkind than to leave a candidate waiting and wondering.

-And, yes, I know how busy you are.
-But, busy is a poor excuse to fail to treat your job candidates with all due respect.
+Yes, of course, you're busy, but, busy is a poor excuse to fail to treat your job candidates with all due respect.
 Use these sample rejection letters as a guide while you develop the employment letters that you use in your organization.